tahoma2d/tahoma2d_docs/source/production_workflow.rst

 Paperless Workflow
 ------------------
-The following is an example of how OpenToonz allows the management of a paperless animation production.
+The following is an example of how Tahoma allows the management of a paperless animation production.

 |paperless_workflow|